The Zoo closes at 4 p.m. and reopens for Wild Lights at 5:30 p.m.Wild Lights runs from:

 - 5:30 to 9 p.m. on select weeknights and Sundays.

 - 5:30 to 10:30 p.m.
 Fridays and Saturdays

 How long does it take?

-The loop takes an average of an hour and a half to complete, including the 15-minute version of “Polar Express 4-D Experience” at the Wild Adventure Zone in the Ford Education Center.
+The loop takes an average of an hour and a half to complete, including the 15-minute version of “Rudolph The Red-Nosed Reindeer” at the Wild Adventure Zone in the Ford Education Center.
 Guests also enjoying the Carousel, crafts and more will have slightly longer visit times.
 Guests are welcome to walk the trail as many times as they would like.